 Attention Windows 7 beta users, up to five (5), I said f-i-v-e test updates are coming via Windows Update tomorrow (February 24).
 These updates are strictly for testing purposes, our friends in Redmond tell us.
 By the way, you must install these updates manually via Windows Update - even if you run WU in Automatic mode.
 BTW Mark 2: these updates replace some system files with the same version that's already on your system.

 So, what's the point of running WU and selecting these updates?
 Mama Microsoft want to make sure it can update Windows 7 properly.
 Don't want to play?
 See the Microsoft Update Team Blog to learn more.

 Procrastinators take note, your window of opportunity to beta test Microsoft's next operating system is closing fast.
 You have until 11:59 PM PST today to begin downloading Windows 7 (from Microsoft, anyway), and will have until 9 AM PST Thursday to finish the download, Microsoft said.
-It's the general public who are being cut off by tonight's deadline; MSDN and TechNet subscribers will still have access.

 In case you missed the earlier stories, MaximumPC readers and many others have been concerned about how easy it was for malware to change UAC levels and subvert the new and allegedly improved User Account Control in Windows 7.